onera/paradigm/training/Fortran/02_Exercise_1/exercise_1.md

 ![alt text](mesh.png "A mesh composed of two domains")

-Each domain *domain* is partitioned in subdomains which are mapped to the processors of the parallel machine.
+Each *domain* is partitioned in subdomains which are mapped to the processors of the parallel machine.
 On a processor the subdomain (of a mesh or a domain) can be subdivided in *parts*.

 ![alt text](processor.png "Processor 0 with a subdomain of each domain with two parts for subdomain of domain 1")